deepaksingh-thg/subscriptions-system-design-task/SYSTEM_DESIGN_TASK_BRIEF.md

 ### 1. Subscription Creation

-Describe what happens when a customer purchases a subscription during checkout.
+Describe what happens when a customer purchases a subscription for a physical product during checkout.

 Explain: